 - 2 T tomato paste

 - 1 tomato, peeled, seeded, and finely chopped (1/2 cup)

 - 1/2 t mild Aleppo pepper mixed with a pinch of cayenne (original recipe asks for 1/2 Turkish pepper, which is not easy to find)

 - 1½ c red lentils

 - 1/4 c fine bulgur (you can make your coarse bulgur finer in blender)

 Prepare the ingredients as described above in the Ingredients list.

 In a pot or a big sauce pan, put Cooking Oil over medium heat until it gets melted evenly.

 Add First Batch, cook it until soft, for about 2 minutes.

-Add Second Batch, Grains, and Stock in this order, stirring for few seconds in between.
+Add Second Batch in the order listed, stirring for few seconds in between.